Emblem of Jammu and Kashmir: 2019–present

 The state of Jammu and Kashmir was reorganised into two union territories, the Union Territory of Jammu and Kashmir and Ladakh on 31 October 2019.
 The new union territory of Jammu and Kashmir has not as yet adopted a distinct emblem and instead uses the words "Government of Jammu and Kashmir" on official documents either alone or in conjunction with the Emblem of India.

 Emblem used by the Union Territory of Jammu and Kashmir.

-Banner of the Union Territory of Jammu and Kashmir.